 For an (online) publication or an alternative public medium or online platform.
 Publishers may apply, but also individuals working as a curator, critic, social content maker or journalist.
 New initiatives and collaborations may also apply.

-The Mondriaan Fund offers the Art Media open call to stimulate engagement with and the discourse of contemporary visual art in the Netherlands.
+The Mondriaan Fund offers the Art Media open call to stimulate engagement with and the discourse of contemporary visual art in the Netherlands and the Caribbean part of the Kingdom.
 Applications can be submitted for planned written and/or spoken word publications, e.g. (a series of) articles or long reads for (online) magazines, newspapers, social media channels and/or other online platforms, such as a podcast.
 Profiles or portraits of artists are expressly excluded.
 It is important that the social value of contemporary visual art is addressed and shared from an independent position and from a broad perspective.

 The sum is determined per application, based on the budget.
 The maximum grant offered by the Mondriaan Fund is 90% of the eligible expenses.
 For more information, read the explanation of the budget for individuals or organisations.